 Spring Après Events:

-Embrace the longer days and celebrate the end of a fantastic ski day with Big Sky Resort's Spring Après events happening throughout April.
-Live DJs will be spinning tunes every Friday at Everett's 8800 on the mountain, and in the Mountain Village Plaza from Friday to Sunday.
-Grab your friends and let the good vibes flow as you dance your way into a memorable weekend.
+Embrace the longer days and celebrate the end of a fantastic day at Big Sky Resort with their Spring Series Après events: 4 weekends filled with live music in the Bowl, pond skim, and DJs spinning tunes in the Mountain Village plaza.
+Grab your friends and let the good vibes flow as you dance away the afternoon.
+Pedestrian traffic is not permitted.
+A lift ticket or season pass is your access pass.

 Soak Your Cares Away: